MajesticBeast/terraform-exempli-gratia/landing-zone/README.md

 3. Run `terraform init` to initialize the resources.
 4. Run `terraform apply` to create the resources.

 After that `apply` is finished, you must log into the AWS console and enable Identity Center in the master account.
+Then...

 5. Uncomment the `identity_center.tf` file.
 6. Run `terraform init` to initialize the resources.
 7. Run `terraform apply` to create the resources.
 8. After that `apply` is finished, you should have a fully functional AWS Landing Zone.
+---
+## Post Deployment
+Now that you have your Identity Center user created, you can delete the previously created IAM user by logging into your master account as the root user.
+While still in the console, navigate back to the Identity Center and set your custom login URL.
+It should be in a column on the right hand side.
+Once this is set, you can log out and log back in using your new Identity Center URL as your Identity Center user.
+You'll have to click "Forgot Password" to create the password, then you'll be prompted to setup MFA.

+**Note:** Make sure you're in the same region you specified in your `terraform.auto.tfvars` file.